Skip to main content

 • bin (string | null):

-• No Full PAN: Under no circumstances will the full Primary Account Number (PAN) be exposed in this field.
-Only the standard BIN range (6 digits) is returned.
+• No full PAN.
+Under no circumstances does this field expose the full Primary Account Number.
+Only the standard 6-digit BIN range is returned.